Relja Popović: Elitni Odredi and early acting ventures

-Popović made his on screen debut in the short film Dremano oko (2003), directed by Vladimir Perišić.
+Regarding his acting beginnings, Popović made his on screen debut in the short film Dremano oko (2003), directed by Vladimir Perišić.
 He continued working with Perišić on his full-length feature film Ordinary People from 2009.
-For his performance in the movie, Popović earned the Best Actor Award at the 19th Cottbus East European Film Festival and at the Sarajevo Film Festival, making him the youngest recipient of the Heart of Sarajevo award.

-He was cast in the 2011 film The Parade, directed by Srđan Dragojević.
-The movie was enlisted as the fourth biggest Serbian box office success in the 2010s.
-Serbian LGBT portal GayEcho also nominated Popović for the male gay icon of 2011 because of his performance in the film, which he ultimately lost to Bosnian model Andreja Pejić.
+His performance in this movie earned Popović the Best Actor Award at Cottbus East European Film Festival and at Sarajevo Film Festival, making him the youngest recipient of the Heart of Sarajevo award.
+In 2011, he also starred in The Parade, directed by Srđan Dragojević.
+The movie was enlisted as the fourth biggest box office success of Serbian cinematography in the 2010s.